7 Reasons to Eat Grass-Fed Meat

 We are often asked about the health benefits of grass-fed meat.
 One of the resources we find useful is the Eat Wild website.
 This is a great source for research-based information on the benefits of not only grass fed meat but of eggs and dairy products.
 Our 7 Research-based Reasons list is adapted from a USDA and Clemson University, SC (2009) joint study (S.K.
 Duckett et al, Journal of Animal Science, June 2009).
 A similar, longer version of this list can be found on the Eat Wild Health Benefits topic.

-- Higher in beta-carotene: Pasture-fed ruminants may have 7 times the concentration of beta-carotene (precursor of Vitamin A) than grain-fed.
+- Higher in beta-carotene: Grass-fed ruminants such as lamb and goat may have 7 times the concentration of beta-carotene (precursor of Vitamin A) than grain-fed.
 Vitamin A is important for many body functions including vision, bone growth, cell division and the immune function.

-- Higher in vitamin E (alpha-tocopherol): Pasture-fed ruminants may have 4 times the vitamin E than grain-fed.
+- Higher in vitamin E (alpha-tocopherol): Grass-fed ruminants may have 4 times the vitamin E than grain-fed.
 Vitamin E has been associated with a lower risk of heart disease and cancer.

 - Higher in the B-vitamins thiamin and riboflavin: These Vitamins are important to maintain and support energy, nerves and muscles.